stripe-archive/datadog-cli-tools/README.md

 monitors-using-metrics some.metric.name
 ```

-Returns the IDs of any monitors in wich the given regexp pattern is used in the `query`.
+Returns the IDs of any monitors in which the given regexp pattern is used in the `query`.

 # Configuration